Who knew beavers could be so adorable.

 The other super cute aaawh inspiring moment came as a courtesy of Mr. polar bear.
 When we walked up to the polar bear enclosure we could see one of the magnificent white bears proudly prowling around his territory and trying to get through the door (it must have been close to feeding time).
 Right as Elina asked me if I thought the bear was happy in his habitat, he decided to do the cutest bear barrel roll, rolling back and forth in the snow with his paws up in the air, right in the happy baby yoga pose.
-We both started laughing as he had quite clearly and adorably answered her question.
+We both started laughing and it looked like he had answered our question.
+On a more serious note, I’m not an animal psychologist, so I don’t actually know if that meant the bear was happy or in distress or something, but I hope he was as happy as possible.
 Also, polar bears are huge!

 Mr. Polar Bear